McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 Bitdefender’s most impressive feature is its SafePay tool, designed to secure your online banking and shopping.
 It opens a new desktop environment that blocks screenshots, keylogging, and any kind of data interception.
 I recommend using it whenever you need to access sensitive information.

-I was pleased to find the features offered by both antiviruses are high-quality and tools that you’re likely to use.
+I was pleased to find the features offered by both antiviruses are high-quality tools you’re likely to use.
 If you want features that will secure your device, McAfee has some better options.
 For protecting personal information online, Bitdefender’s features are more appropriate.

 Other Features Winner: Tie

 11. Device Compatibility — Bitdefender Is Easier to Use on Multiple Devices